The basic rule of the GDPR is that the user must give his express, active consent for his personal data to be stored and processed.

 - The processing is necessary to perform a task in the general interest.

 At DNS Belgium, we have a very clear case that falls under this category, namely the request of registration data of private registrants.
-We have for years provided no contact data of private registrants (other than the e-mail address).
+We don't publish any contact data of private registrants any longer.
 This does not mean that these data are under lock and key for eternity.